Save time and money with coil coating – Finish first, fabricate later!

 There are some 200 coil coating lines in the European market, and about a quarter of these are high capacity lines which produce 200,000 tonnes per year or more of coil coated metal.
 More than a billion square metres of metal are coil coated by the European coaters, adding up to about 200,000 tonnes of paint (primers, topcoats, specialty coatings) per year.
 The biggest user of coil coated metal is the building and construction industry, accounting for 75% of the global market in 2017.

-The world’s leading coil coatings producers are AkzoNobel, Axalta, Beckers, Valspar, and PPG Industries.
+The world’s leading coil coatings manufacturers are AkzoNobel, Axalta, Beckers, Valspar, and PPG Industries.
 AkzoNobel bought the Industrial Coatings business of BASF in 2016, including their manufacturing plant in Deeside.
 This factory supplies the coating for the coil coating factory of Tata Steel down the road in Shotton, which sources its steel from the Tat Steel-owned site in Port Talbot.
 The steel industry in Wales is still a vital part of the economy, and these companies provide thousands of jobs.

 UK-based manufacturers and companies that use coil coating to finish their products include Kingspan (architectural and construction), Kloeckner Metals (offering a range of coatings for different sectors), NES Architectural, and Tata Steel (architectural and construction).
 If you are interested in what coil coating can do for your project, our experts are here to help.
 Get in touch through the button below or through our contact form and let us know about your coating needs.
 Then we collaborate with our coating partners to determine the best coating solution for your project.